The Mausoleum at Halicarnassus: A Glimpse into One of the 7 Wonders

 BPM_6440.jpg

-Most people just walk by the lions.
-I don’t blame them, there are so many awesome things to see at the British Museum.
+Most people walk right past the lions, and honestly, I don’t blame them—there’s so much incredible history to take in at the British Museum.